-Figure 7 Establishment of a nomogram (A-D) A: Nomogram for predicting the 1-, 3-, and 5-year OS of LUAD patients.(F)lung adenocarcinomaBCalibration curves of the 1-, 3-, and 5-year OS.(G) ROCC curve of the nomogram(AUC,1-year=0.77;2-year=0.78;3-year =0.79).(H-J)The
+Figure 7 Establishment of a nomogram.
+A: Nomogram for predicting the 1-, 3-, and 5-year overall survival (OS) of patients with lung adenocarcinoma.
+B: Calibration curves for 1-, 3- and 5-year OS.
+C: Receiver operating characteristics curve for the nomogram.

 Figure 8